 - unspecified bipolar and related disorder

-With bipolar I, your teen experiences at least one manic episode.
+With bipolar I disorder, your teen experiences at least one manic episode.
 They may also have a depressive episode before or after the manic episode.
-However, bipolar I doesn’t always cause depressive episodes.
+However, bipolar I disorder doesn’t always cause depressive episodes.

-With bipolar II, your teen experiences at least one depressive episode and one hypomanic episode.
+With bipolar II disorder, your teen experiences at least one depressive episode and one hypomanic episode.
 A hypomanic episode is a less intense manic episode that doesn’t significantly impact your teen’s life.

 If a doctor diagnoses your teen with bipolar disorder, you, your teen, and their doctor can work on creating an effective treatment plan.